nerves-project/nerves_system_br/README.md

   * Boots to an Erlang/Elixir/LFE prompt
   * Includes at least on NIF - To test NIF support (`crypto`)
   * Supports Erlang Distribution (uses sname and `democookie`)

-The images don't bring up networking automatically.

-### configs/nerves_system_bbb/\<language\>_defconfig

-This is the default configuration for building images for the Beaglebone Black.
-It is a minimal image intended for applications that do not require a lot of hardware or C library support.

-To use USB on the Beaglebone Black, you will need to run `os:cmd("modprobe musb_dsps").` as part of your Erlang program's initialization.

-### configs/nerves_system_rpi/\<language\>_defconfig

-This is an initial configuration for building images for the Raspberry Pi.
-It is a minimal image similar to the one built for the Beaglebone Black.

-A shell is run on the attached HDMI monitor and USB keyboard.
-If you would like to use the shell on the UART pins on the GPIO hearer, the terminal should be changed to `ttyAMA0` using `make menuconfig`.

-### configs/nerves_system_rpi2/\<language\>_defconfig

-If you have a Raspberry Pi 2, start with this defconfig.
-It is similar to `nerves_rpi_defconfig` except that it enables support for the quad core processor in the Pi 2.
-A multi-core version of the Erlang VM will also be built.

-### configs/nerves_system_galileo/\<language\>_defconfig

-The Intel Galileo Gen 2 image boots to the UART port.